 American Horror Story season 10 is approaching.

-As the world’s favourite horror anthology series prepares to return for another season later this year, we’ve scoured the internet for every juicy bit of information on the horrific scenes creator Ryan Murphy will be bringing to our small screens.
+As the world’s favourite horror anthology series prepares to return for another season, we’ve scoured the internet for every juicy bit of information on the horrific scenes creator Ryan Murphy will be bringing to our small screens.

 From the ever-elusive theme, to which famous faces will be returning, to the expected premiere date, you can find out everything you need to know about American Horror Story season 10 below.

 There’s no official premiere date for American Horror Story season 10 yet, but it always begins in the Autumn.

 The four most recent seasons (Roanoke, Cult, Apocalypse, 1984) have all premiered in September, so we’re going to assume the same will happen next year.

 Next year?
 Yes, unfortunately it’s been confirmed that due to the coronavirus pandemic, there will be no American Horror Story this year.
 We’ll have to wait until 2021 for our fix.

 American Horror Story airs in the US on FX, with episodes broadcasting in the UK the following day on FOX.

 One of the biggest questions American Horror Story fans have each year is: Will my favourite actors be returning?
 It’s not surprising, given the amount of talent (and high-profile stars) the show consistently brings to our screens.